Uniform models of neutron and quark (strange) stars in General Relativity: Strange stars and confinement

-Numerous theoretical investigation with simplifying assumption had been performed during ~ 30 years.
-Their results for QGP formation border are scattered between $~ 150 - 200 \ MeV$, what is more then an order of magnitude lower than the experimantal results.
-It seems that the theory needs farther improvements, probably in choosing a more complicated models.
+Their predictions for the QGP formation boundary are scattered around $150$–$200~\mathrm{MeV}$, which is more than an order of magnitude lower than experimental estimates.
+This discrepancy suggests that further theoretical improvements are required, possibly involving more sophisticated models.